Initiation to a manMeets a hidden need

 An official recognition by a man (preferably the father) can have an amazing effect on a boy's life.
 It frees him from having to read constantly 'between the lines' from his friend's obscure comments about his masculinity.
 Instead that question is settled with the official rite-of-passage.
 He is then free to relate to friends in a more confident way.

 If as a young guy it is not happening for you, you might have to put some effort in to get that rite-of-passage affirmation from the significant man in your life.
 In the Bible a guy called Jacob went to great lengths to secure the blessing from his father.
 That blessing enabled him to prosper, where his brother who did not receive that blessing of words went nowhere!
-Words of blessing carry power (see Bible: Genesis chapters 27 and 28)
+Words of blessing carry power Bible: Genesis 27, 28

 A rite-of-passage is a tangible way to formalise your love, belief and hopes towards your teenage boy.